How to get divorced in England & Wales

 What do you need to start divorce proceedings?

-• To be married / in a civil partnership for at least one year.
+To be married / in a civil partnership for at least one year.

-• At least one address for you and or your ex must be in England or Wales
+At least one address for you and or your ex must be in England or Wales.

-• An original/ certified copy of your marriage certificate, in English.
 Click here for advice on getting a new copy or translated copy of your marriage certificate.
 (If you've lost it, a new one can be ordered from the registrar where you married or from the government website.
 If your marriage certificate is not written in English, you must get it translated and notarised.)

 Divorce process guide- step-by-step how to file for divorce in England and Wales.

-Submitting your divorce or dissolution petition is how you initially file for divorce and there are various ways of doing this.
+Submitting your divorce or dissolution application is how you initially file for divorce and there are various ways of doing this.
 You can do this part yourself.
 Alternatively, if you want/ need support from a divorce expert, read through the various options available to you in our straightforward guide to divorce options or speak to one of our experts today to discuss your personal situation and how we can help you.

 Step two: The acknowledgement of service

 The acknowledgement of service form (AOS) needs to be completed by the other person.
-If you filed a paper divorce/ dissolution petition, they will have received all the paperwork in the post and will need to complete the AOS form and send it back to the court.
+If you filed a paper divorce/ dissolution application, they will have received all the paperwork in the post and will need to complete the AOS form and send it back to the court.

 If you’ve chosen the online route, the respondent is sent a letter with log-in details for them to acknowledge receipt of the petition online.